CodeCloudMe/mesh/README.md

 - `project/path/`
 	- `makefile` - makes each app - just call `make node`, `make iphone`, etc.
-	- `mesh.json` - tells mesh how to build your project
+	- `package.json` - Info about your project
-	- `src/` - bootstrap code is dumped here
+	- `src/` - boilerplate code is dumped here
 		- `common/`
 			- `your common JS files here` - stuff that gets used in all platforms
 		- `node/`